Millet, Alberta: Economy

 Millet focuses on agriculture and recreation.

 Arts and culture

-In May, Millet hosts the Millet Massacre, which includes live bands and a beer gardens.
+In May, Millet hosts the Millet Massacre, which includes live bands and a beer garden.

 In June of every year, a Millet Days celebration takes place, which includes a parade, trade show, softball tournament, fireworks, and a soccer tournament.

 Attractions

 The Millet and District Museum, Archives and Visitor Information Centre was established in 1985.
 It is located at the north end of town on the west side of Highway 2A.

 Education

 Wetaskiwin Regional Division No. 11 operates public schools.
 Millet has one school - Griffiths-Scott School, which serves grades EC-8.
 Wetaskiwin Composite High School serves Millet for high school.

 Pipestone School does not serve Millet, and is in nearby Pipestone.

 Media

 The town is the home of the official County of Wetaskiwin weekly newspaper, and the Leduc County weekly newspaper, The Leduc-Wetaskiwin Pipestone Flyer.
 Due to its proximity to two cities, the town's news is also covered in the Wetaskiwin Times and the Leduc Representative.

 In the Wetaskiwin area, a community channel (Northern Cablevision Channel 10) is broadcast out of the city of Wetaskiwin, as well as two radio stations.
 Other major radio stations are picked up from Edmonton.
 The Edmonton Sun and Edmonton Journal are also distributed in Millet.